 Her clinical interests are the study and practice of Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
-Her clinical training has focused on evidenced-based practices in outpatient, intensive outpatient, and partial hospitalization settings.
+Her clinical training has focused on evidence-based practices in outpatient, intensive outpatient, and partial hospitalization settings.
 Additionally, Courtney has attended class at the UCLA Mindful Awareness Research Center.

 While in graduate school, Courtney interned at Family Services of Santa Monica (FSSM) and The Gathering Place.
 While at FSSM, she gained experience working with women, men and children with a variety of diagnoses, including Borderline Personality Disorder.
-Courtney attended various trainings while at FSSM, including: Trauma Focused CBT (TFCBT), Mindfulness, Acceptance and Commitment Therapy (ACT).
+Courtney attended various trainings while at FSSM, including Trauma-Focused CBT (TFCBT), Mindfulness, Acceptance and Commitment Therapy (ACT).
 While at The Gathering Place, Courtney gained experience doing Bereavement counseling in individual and group settings with individuals from 5-85 years old.

 At Clearview’s Outpatient Treatment Center, Courtney received a DBT Foundational Training and an online Behavioral Chain Analysis & Validation training through Behavioral Tech, Marsha Linehan’s training institute.
-Courtney provides individual therapy and facilitates: DBT, CBT, Relapse Prevention, Codependency and Motivational Interviewing & Commitment groups, as well as conducting individual therapy sessions and skills coaching.
+Courtney provides individual therapy and facilitates DBT, CBT, Relapse Prevention, Codependency and Motivational Interviewing & Commitment groups, as well as conducting individual therapy sessions and skills coaching.